2012–13 Tennessee Volunteers basketball team

 The 2012–13 Tennessee Volunteers men's basketball team represented the University of Tennessee in the 2012–13 college basketball season.
-The team's head coach was Cuonzo Martin, who was in his second season at Tennessee.
-The team played their home games at the Thompson-Boling Arena in Knoxville, Tennessee as a member of the Southeastern Conference.
+The team was led by head coach Cuonzo Martin, who was in his second season at Tennessee.
+They played their home games at Thompson-Boling Arena in Knoxville, Tennessee as a member of the Southeastern Conference.

 Previous season

 The Volunteers posted a record of 19–15 (10-6 SEC) in the 2011–12 season and finished second in the SEC standings in Cuonzo Martin's first season as head coach.
 The season was highlighted by a sweep of Florida and a victory over perennial power Connecticut.
 The Volunteers a streak of five consecutive NCAA Tournament appearances come to an end by appearing in the 2012 National Invitation Tournament.
-The Volunteers lost in the first round of the NIT to Middle Tennessee State by a score of 64-71.
+The Volunteers lost in the first round of the NIT to Middle Tennessee State by a score of 71–64.